gyrostable/dynamic-rateprovider/README.md

 In the V1 version of the contract (which is currently implemented here), the stored value can only be updated when the linked pool is out of range (via `updateToEdge()`), and then the rate is updated such that the pool is just at the respective edge of its price range.
 In this case, LPers do not incur an arbitrage loss.
 It is expected that these updates occur rarely.

 To be able to know the price range of the pool, the rateprovider must know the interface of the pool.
-Currently, the following pools are supported: 2CLP and ECLP on both Balancer V2 and V3 and 3CLP on Balancer V2.
-(The 3CLP is not yet implemented on Balancer V3)
+Currently, the following pools are supported: 2CLP and ECLP on both Balancer V2 and V3.

 This repository contains a version of the updatable rateprovider for Balancer V2 and another version for Balancer V3.